 Figure 1.
 1 barrel of ECAT fuel has the oil equivalence of a full Supertanker

-In order to have commercial success with a product based on LENR one has to demonstrate:
+Beside the superior energy density, in order to have commercial success with a product based on LENR one has to demonstrate:

 - High enough COP (Coefficient of Performance)